suffolklibraries/sljekyll/_docs/locations-and-events.md

 ### Recurrent events

 These occur on a regular basis and are only created once.
-They live in the `_recurrents` collection folder.
+They are a Jekyll collection and live in the `_recurrents` collection folder.

 You can find recurrent events in the following sections of the website: